Version 3 – Sep 8th- 2021

 RIDE WITHIN YOUR CAPABILITIES – YOU ARE RESPONSIBLE FOR YOUR OWN SAFETY.

-Riders are to follow the highway code when crossing roads..
+Cyclists are to follow the highway code when joining or crossing roads..

 Marshals and Cut Off time